Facebook

 Testicular cancer is a severe disease that can have significant complications.
 However, it is essential to remember that the vast majority of men who are diagnosed with the condition get cured.
 With early detection and treatment, the chances of a cure are even higher.
 Some complications include:

-- Psychological difficulties: Testicular cancer can have a significant psychological impact, particularly if it leads to issues such as infertility or sexual dysfunction.
+Psychological difficulties: Testicular cancer can have a significant psychological impact, particularly if it leads to infertility or sexual dysfunction.

 Testicular Cancer Treatment

-- Stage I: The cancer is confined to the testicle.
+Stage I: The cancer confines itself to the testicle.

-- Stage IV: Cancer has come back after treatment or cannot get removed with surgery.
+Stage IV: Cancer has recurred after treatment, or surgery cannot remove it.

 The most common treatment for testicular cancer is surgery.